atomisthq/docs/docs/user-guide/rug/tests.md

 TODO

 ### Gaps
-Please note the following gaps from the full range of Gherkin functionality:
+Rug Test does not yet support the full range of Gherkin functionality.
+The following features are missing:

 - Doc strings
 - Data tables